Rapid Building Assessment Placarding System

 If your home or building is undamaged, but at risk of being damaged by another home or structure nearby, it will be assessed based on that risk.

 Authorised officials may also put in place measures considered necessary to keep people at a safe distance or to protect homes and buildings.
-These might include cordons, barricades, and other measures to prevent or limit public access, or that will prevent the building or debris from harming people.
+These might include cordons, barricades, and other measures to prevent or limit public access, or prevent the building or debris from harming people.
 It is important that you do not bypass or interfere with any such measures.

 Offences and penalties